remotesynth/certifiedfreshevents/content/events/tools-for-modern-dev.md

 ## What makes Gatsby sites so fast?

-Learn what makes [GatsbyJS](https://www.gatsbyjs.org/) sites so fast and hear from other developers why they like building with Gatsby and how it improves performance for their site.
-Then, watch how to you can start building a highly performant site in just a few minutes and preview upcoming projects to improve Gatsby.
-Finally, learn how to contribute to Gatsby as an open source project.
+Learn what makes [GatsbyJS](https://www.gatsbyjs.org/) sites so fast and hear from other developers why they like building with Gatsby.
+Then, watch how you can start building a highly performant site in just a few minutes.
+Finally, learn how to contribute to Gatsby as an open source project and get a sneak peak at upcoming feature releases.

 <img src="/images/speakers/shannonsoper.jpg" style="float:left;margin-right: 10px;" alt="Shannon Soper">